terms_dfm takes a text source with text objects associated with unique

 options.
 Since the result is primarily intended as input for a topic

-modeller, stopwords (see tidytext
+modeller, stopwords (see tidytext) are

 not removed by default.